 - Excessive worrying – we all have periods of worry in our life, but if the worrying becomes unbearable, or you are plagued with fear and anxieties, it’s a sign to take note of.

-- Strange or confused thoughts – not being able to think clearly, or feeling convinced of things which don’t seem quite right.
+- Strange or confused thoughts – not being able to think clearly, or feeling convinced of things that don’t seem quite right.

 - Suicidal thoughts or self-harm.
 Feeling hopeless.